lunauii/skipop/README.md

 **If running Xorg**: `xdotool`

 If you don't know what display server you have, `skipop.sh` will automatically tell you which one you need if you try running the script.

+## Future Plans
+* Option for any key, not just the right arrow
+* PKGBUILD for AUR